danluke2/software_defined_customization/experiment_scripts/netsoft/README.md

 # Step for repeating experiments from paper submission

-This README explains the steps to perform the experiments from the NetSoft '22 paper submission.
+This README explains the steps to perform the experiments from the NetSoft '22 paper.

-NOTE: Paper will be uploaded to arxiv soon

 ## Prerequisites:

-1) Ensure you are on the 'netsoft' branch to match the settings used for the paper.
+1) (OPTIONAL) Switch to the 'netsoft' branch to match the settings used for the paper.

 1) To match the paper's experiments this requires 2 VM's running Layer 4.5 framework